 The Gender Pay Gap Information Regulations came into force in April 2017.
-Employers with 250 or more employees should now be preparing their second report based on the pay data snapshot as at 5 April 2018 so it is ready for publication by April 2019.
+Employers with 250 or more employees should now be preparing their third report based on the pay data snapshot as at 5 April 2019 so it is ready for publication by April 2020.

 What are the reporting obligations?

 The Regulations impose six ways of reporting pay:

 - Median and mean gender pay gap figures.

 - Median and mean gender pay gap figures for bonuses.

 - The proportion of men and women who received a bonus.